 The 2017 Identity Theft Fraud Study found these significant identity theft trends:

 - Card-not-present (CNP) fraud rises significantly — The growth of e-commerce fraud is a result of increased online purchases which dramatically increased the prevalence of CNP fraud by 40 percent.
-Fraud at the point-of-sale (POS) remained essentially unchanged from 2014 and 2015 levels.
+Fraud at the point-of-sale (POS) remained essentially unchanged from the 2014 and 2015 levels.

 - Account takeover bounces back — After reaching a low point in 2014, both account takeover incidence and losses rose notably in 2016.
 Total ATO losses reached $2.3 billion, a 61 percent increase from 2015, while incidence rose 31 percent.
-Account takeover continues to be one of the most challenging fraud types for consumers with victims paying an average of $263 out of pocket costs and spending a total of 20.7 million hours to resolve it in 2016 — 6 million more than in 2015.
+Account takeover continues to be one of the most challenging fraud types for consumers with victims paying an average of $263 out-of-pocket costs and spending a total of 20.7 million hours to resolve it in 2016 — 6 million more than in 2015.

 - New-account fraud continues — As EMV cards and terminals continue to permeate the point of sale environment, fraudsters shift to fraudulently opening accounts that allow them.
 At the same time, fraudsters have become better at evading detection, with new-account fraud (NAF) victims being notably more likely to discover fraud through review of their credit report (15 percent) or when they were contacted by a debt collector (13 percent).